 Here are some of my top tips to help you and your family fall in love with this dish:

-- When you’re preparing these roasted mushrooms, make sure not to overcrowd the pan, or you might end up steaming the mushrooms.
+- Do not crowd the pan: When you’re preparing these roasted mushrooms, make sure not to overcrowd the pan, or you might end up steaming the mushrooms.
 Try to arrange them in a single layer with no mushrooms touching to ensure they get roasted evenly.

-- Make sure to cut your mushrooms so that all of the pieces are roughly the same size.
+- Similar size: Make sure to cut your mushrooms so that all of the pieces are roughly the same size.
 This helps to ensure an even cook.

-- To get a more concentrated garlic flavor, feel free to substitute the garlic powder for freshly minced garlic cloves instead.
+- More garlic flavor: To get a more concentrated garlic flavor, feel free to substitute the garlic powder for freshly minced garlic cloves instead.

-- Can’t find baby bella or cremini mushrooms?
+- Try different mushrooms: Can’t find baby bella or cremini mushrooms?
 Feel free to swap them out for white button or shiitake mushrooms.

 What to Serve With Roasted Mushrooms